MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6325.
 Product Planning.
 3 Credit Hours.

-Examines issues inherent in product development and product management.
-These include product strategy, idea generation, market development, product positioning, test marketing, and launched brand management.
+Introduction to product development and product management topics through management science techniques and statistical analysis.
+These include product strategy, idea generation, experiment design, market development, managing product portfolios and positioning, testing of prototype systems, and brand management.

 MGT 6335.
 International Marketing.
 3 Credit Hours.